supa2/Automaton/Introduction.md

 ```

-We now have two component (they're actually state machine object, but you can forget about that for now).
+We now have two component (they're actually state machine objects, but we can forget about that for now).
 Next we initialize these components in the Arduino setup() method.

 ```c++
 void setup() {